MV Doña Paz: Rescue

 Officers and the captain of a passing inter-island ship, MV Don Claudio, witnessed the explosion of the two ships and, after an hour, found the survivors of Doña Paz.
 The officers of Don Claudio threw a net for the survivors to climb onto.
-Only 26 survivors were retrieved from the water: 24 of them were passengers from Doña Paz, while the other two were crewmen from Vectors 13-man crew.
-A four-year-old boy was found drifting in the sea in the immediate days after the collision, but there were conflicting reports on whether he was an actual survivor or not from the Doña Paz.
+Only 25 survivors were retrieved from the water: 23 of them were passengers from Doña Paz, while the other two were crewmen from Vectors 13-man crew.
+A four-year-old boy was found drifting in the sea in the immediate days after the collision, but there were conflicting reports on whether he was an actual survivor from the Doña Paz.

-A 25th survivor from Doña Paz, Valeriana Duma, was not originally accounted for by officials.
+The 23rd survivor from Doña Paz, Valeriana Duma, was not originally accounted for by officials.
 She revealed herself later by the GMA Network program Wish Ko Lang! in 2012.
 At 14, she was the youngest passenger of Doña Paz to survive.

 None of the crew of Doña Paz survived.
 Most of the survivors sustained burns from jumping into the flaming waters.
 Doctors and nurses aboard the rescue vessel tended to their injuries.
 It reportedly took eight hours before Philippine maritime authorities learned of the accident, and another eight hours to initiate search-and-rescue operations.

 Investigation of the causes of the incident

-According to the initial investigation performed by the Philippine Coast Guard, only one apprentice member of the crew of Doña Paz was monitoring the ship's bridge when the accident occurred.
+According to the initial investigation performed by the Philippine Coast Guard (PCG), only one apprentice member of the crew of Doña Paz was monitoring the ship's bridge when the accident occurred.
 Other officers were either drinking beer or watching television in the crew's recreation quarters.
 The ship's captain was reportedly watching a film on his Betamax machine in his cabin.
 This theory was given more credibility through statements given by survivor Salvador Bacsal, who spoke of "upbeat music from the recreation quarters", and was corroborated by Luthgardo Niedo, who testified that a fellow constabulary soldier informed him of "an ongoing party with laughter and loud music" on the ship's bridge with the captain as one of the attendees.
-The Marine Board of Inquiry of the Philippine Coast Guard, chaired by Capt.
+The Marine Board of Inquiry of the PCG, chaired by Capt.
 Dario Fajardo, performed a fact-finding mission of the sinking and gave its report to Congress on February 29, 1988.

 The Coalition of Samar and Leyte Organizations (CSLO) made an investigative team composed of professionals and police members from the provinces of Leyte and Samar.
 Their volunteer members intended to gather information on the ship's journey and passengers.
 Among the documents that they sought were duplicate tickets given to the passengers.
 CLSO was officially recognized by the Philippine government to be able to provide assistance to the MV Doña Pazs victims' relatives.

 Survivors claimed that it was possible that Doña Paz may have carried as many as 4,000 passengers.
 The signs that they considered were that they saw passengers sleeping along corridors, on the boat decks, and on bunks with three or four people on them.